Obtaining Water Service in a Community Garden

 - The property's Parcel ID number from the Franklin County Auditor's Office

-- A certified property address which can be obtained by completing an address request form and submitting it to the Division of Planning and Operations (614-645-5661).
+- A certified property address which can be obtained by completing an address request form and submitting it to the city's Division of Planning 614-645-5661.
 Allow 1 - 3 days for processing.

-- The property owner must grant permission to use the grounds as a community garden and sign a tenant billing agreement with the gardening organization.
+- The property owner must grant permission to use the grounds as a growing site and sign a tenant billing agreement with the gardening organization.

-- If the garden is part of the City's Land Bank, the Real Estate Asset Manager will represent the City and sign the Tenant billing agreement as the owner.
-In addition, a Land Bank Community Garden Site Lease will need to be signed by both parties.
-View a list of properties available for the Land Bank Community Garden Program; a map of locations ia also available.
+- If the garden is part of the city's Land Bank (Department of Development), their manager will represent the city and sign the Tenant Billing Agreement (above) as the owner.
+For more information, visit Land Bank Community Garden Program; a map of locations is also available.

-Apply for a Land Bank Community Garden Site Lease To determine if the property ever had water service, call us at 614-645-7330.
-This will determine the next steps (3 scenarios outlined below) and any fees that may be required.
+- To determine if the property ever had water service, call the Permit Office at Public Utilities: 614-645-7490.
+This will determine the next steps (2 scenarios outlined below) and any water connection fees that may be required.

-You will then need to complete a service connection permit application with the Permit Office located on the 3rd floor of the Department of Public Utilities at 910 Dublin Road, Columbus, OH 43215.
-You will need the items listed above (parcel number, certified property address, tenant billing agreement and possibly signed a Land Bank Site Lease).
+- You will then need to complete a service connection permit application with the Utilities Permit Office located in the Michael B. Coleman Government Center at 111 N. Front Street, Columbus, OH 43215.
+You will need the items listed above (parcel number, certified property address, Tenant Billing Agreement and possibly signed a Land Bank Site Lease).

-The three scenarios for water service at the property & what steps to take next include:
+The two scenarios for water service at the property and next steps:

-1. If water service did previously exist at the property (this is the most frequent scenario):
+1. If water service previously existed at the property (the more typical scenario):

 - Any piping needed from the curb stop to the meter